Logotype for IRB-Brasil Resseguros S.A

 Financial highlights

-• Net income for 2025 reached R$ 505 million, up 35% year-over-year; 4Q25 net income was R$ 143 million, a 27% increase from 4Q24.
+• Net income for 2025 reached R$505 million (SUSEP GAAP), up 35% year-over-year; IFRS 17 net income was R$390.9 million, down from R$805.7 million in 2024.

-• Underwriting result for 2025 was R$ 741 million, up 64% year-over-year; 4Q25 underwriting result was R$ 293 million, a 65% increase from 4Q24.
+• Underwriting result for 2025 was R$741 million, up 64% year-over-year; 4Q25 underwriting result was R$293 million, a 65% increase from 4Q24.

-• Retained premiums for 2025 were R$ 3,542 million, down 12% from 2024, mainly due to life and agriculture segment exits.
+• Retained premiums for 2025 were R$3,542 million, down 12% from 2024, mainly due to Life and Agriculture portfolio adjustments.

-• Investment portfolio yielded R$ 666 million in 2025, with onshore portfolio returning 12.6% and offshore 5.4%.
+• Investment portfolio yielded R$666 million in 2025, with onshore portfolio returning 12.6% and offshore 5.4%.

-• Solvency ratio reached 268% at year-end, with adjusted net equity up 34% to R$ 2.6 billion.
+• Solvency ratio reached 268% at year-end, with adjusted net equity up to R$2.6 billion.

 Outlook and guidance